 4. Timeframe to overcome breakup

 As per studies, men usually take much longer to come out of a breakup, as the loss hits them very deeply and lasts for a long time.
 On the contrary, women process the breakup by grieving and letting out their emotions, which helps them overcome the pain sooner (1).
+Men struggle to process it because they avoid it, while women are able to sit with their emotion and move through it faster.

 5. Expressing anger or frustration

 According to popular belief, the feelings of anger and resentment after a relationship ends are higher in men when compared with women.
 Men could channelize this anger as an intent to avenge their exes, while the propensity to exact revenge is far less in women.
+Anger is often a cover emotion.
+Stereotypically and historically, it is viewed as more masculine to be angry rather than sad or scared.
+It is likely that men are outwardly showing anger or frustration, but inside are experiencing more complex emotions from the break up.

 6. Wanting to get back together